-This field takes advantage of our powerful “Dot Walking” feature.
-If you’re not familiar with it, we recommend checking out this article from the Knowledge Base first.
+This field uses our powerful “Dot Walking” feature.
+If you’re not familiar with it, we recommend reviewing this article from the Knowledge Base first.

 Setting Up a Dot Walking Field

-Dot walking lets you access fields from related apps by using a simple, dot-based syntax.
+Dot walking allows you to access fields from related apps using a simple dot-based syntax.

 - Start by typing the name of a reference field followed by a dot (.) — this reveals the fields available in the related app.

 - Need to go deeper?
-Use triple dot walking to reach fields from multiple levels of related records.
+Use multi-level dot walking to access fields across multiple related records.

 Examples:

-This feature gives you the flexibility to bring in data across different apps with ease.
+This feature allows you to easily bring data across different apps.

 Once you’ve configured the field, don’t forget to click Save.